madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

   - A fixed length boolean array (length `n`) to record which intergers we have determened to be composite so far, we called this `could_be_prime` in our python implementation.
   - A varaible length array for accumulating our prime numbers.

-We only need the boolean array for the life of the function call, so we can create it on the stack and let C collect it automatically when it falls out of scope (though this decision will have consequences, keep reading).
-We only know the size of the array at runtime (as oposed to compile time), but modern C (C99) allows us to get away with that using
+We only need the boolean array for the life of the function call, so we can create it on the stack (with [storage class automatic](http://www-ee.eng.hawaii.edu/Courses/EE150/Book/chap14/subsection2.1.1.1.html#SECTION0011100000000000000)) and let C collect it automatically when it falls out of scope (though this decision will have consequences, keep reading).
+We only know the size of the array at runtime (as oposed to compile time), but modern C (C99) allows us to get away with that using [varaible length arrays](https://gcc.gnu.org/onlinedocs/gcc/Variable-Length.html).

 To accumulate our prime numbers, we will use a python list, since we need to return the result anyway, and it saves us from writing our own expandable array type.